junxit/us-congress-bills-115/metadata.md

 - 2017-12-07 — Mr. Bishop (UT) asked unanimous consent to take from the Speaker's table and consider.
 - 2017-12-07 — On passage Passed without objection. (text: CR H9746)
 - 2017-12-07 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9746)
+- 2017-12-11 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.